-Niedersachsen Ports, Uniper and Tree Energy Solutions will explore the feasibility of brand new, “green gases” jetty infrastructure at Wilhelmshaven for future fuel imports.
-Six berths will allow Uniper to eventually import around 2.6 million tonnes of ammonia per year.
-Combined with an onsite electrolyser capacity of 1 GW & an industrial-scale ammonia cracker, the Wilhelmshaven hub could provide 10-20% of Germany’s hydrogen demand in 2030.
-The immediate focus for the trio is the import of LNG and “eNG” fuel into Wilhelmshaven, with Germany’s first-ever LNG import terminal opened in December last year.
+Niedersachsen Ports, Uniper and Tree Energy Solutions will explore the feasibility of brand new, six-berth, “green gases” jetty infrastructure at Wilhelmshaven for future fuel imports.
+In parallel, Uniper will conduct a technical feasibility study that will eventually allow imports of around 2.6 million tonnes of ammonia per year at the German port.
+Combined with an onsite electrolyser capacity of 1 GW & an industrial-scale ammonia cracker, Uniper’s Wilhelmshaven hub could provide 10-20% of Germany’s hydrogen demand in 2030.
+The immediate focus for the trio is the import of LNG and “eNG” fuel into Wilhelmshaven, with Germany’s first-ever LNG import terminal opened there in December last year.
 TES will take FID on the new infrastructure this year, with the first phase to be completed in 2026.

 After the successful construction of the LNG terminal in record time, we at Uniper are now fully dedicated to the construction of the import terminal for green ammonia and the construction of the gigawatt of electrolysis to supply our customers with green hydrogen.Uniper COO (Asset Management) Dr. Holger Kreetz in TES’ official press release, 22 Dec 2023